Rich snippets are the most important thing happening in SEO today.

 So we have different volumes per geography and different snippets too.

-So what does all of that mean?
+But what does all of that mean?

 It means there is plenty of opportunities and a premium in CTR to be acquired, as long as you already rank in the top 10.